-When a Diplomate applies for MOC Year 6, they will be notified that they must pass a secure, computer-based examination before December 15, 2015.
+When a Diplomate applies for MOC Year 6, they will be notified if they are eligible to participate in the pilot program.
+Those that do not qualify for or select participation must pass a secure, computer-based examination by December 15, 2016.
 They will also be required to pay an additional fee of \$175 to cover the administrative costs of preparing the examination and the test center fee.
-This fee will be in addition to the \$305 fee for MOC Parts I, II and IV.
+This fee will be in addition to the \$265 fee for MOC Parts I, II and IV.

-When the Diplomate's application has been approved (usually fewer than 4 weeks), information will be sent by email explaining the process to schedule a test at a Pearson VUE test center.
+When such a Diplomate's application has been approved (usually fewer than 4 weeks), information will be sent by email explaining the process to schedule a test at a Pearson VUE test center.
 Reservations at each test center are scheduled on a "first-come, first-served" basis.
 Physicians are encouraged to schedule their examinations as soon as possible after receiving the notice of approval.

-If a physician does not pass the secure, computer-based examination, it may be retaken up to four more times during the same year.
+If a physician does not pass the computer-based examination, it may be retaken up to four more times during the same year.
 The original test fee will cover the costs of all repeat examinations.
-The last day a repeat examination can be taken is December 15, 2015.
+The last day a repeat examination can be taken is December 15, 2016.

-If a physician fails to pass the MOC Part III examination by December 15, 2015, their certificate will expire, and they must pass a re-entry test to reinstate their Board certification.
+If a physician fails to pass the MOC Part III examination by December 15, 2016, their certificate will expire.
+If they wish to regain certification, they must apply through the reentry process to reinstate their Board certification.